Rates of Compact Object Coalescences: Observed rates

-Secondly, another uncertainty arises from the possibility that the merger rate varies with redshift, for which there is already some support in the data \citep{Fishbach:2021}.
-Allowing for the variation of the merger rate with redshift (but not yet of the mass distribution with redshift, although some theoretical models predict this) further shifts the binary black hole merger rate at redshift $z=0$ \citep{GWTC2:pop}.
+Secondly, another uncertainty arises from the possibility that the merger rate varies with redshift, for which there is already significant support in the data \citep{Fishbach:2021,GWTC3:pop}.
+Allowing for the variation of the merger rate with redshift (but not yet of the mass distribution with redshift, although some theoretical models predict this) further shifts the binary black hole merger rate at redshift $z=0$.
+The ``$z$-dependent'' rate reported for BH-BH mergers comes from the redshift-dependent merger rate model evaluated at $z=0$ \citep{GWTC3:pop}.

-Thirdly, details of search methodology and tuning can impact the set of detections, and independent searches over the publicly released LIGO-Virgo data have yielded slightly different source populations \citep[e.g.,][]{Zackay:2019,Venumadhav:2020,Nitz:2021}.
+Thirdly, details of search methodology and tuning can impact the set of detections \citep[e.g.,][]{Abbott:2021-GWTC-2-1,GWTC3}, and independent searches over the publicly released LIGO-Virgo data have yielded slightly different source populations \citep[e.g.,][]{Zackay:2019,Venumadhav:2020,Nitz:2021,Nitz:2021-4OGC}.
 While searches with slightly different sensitivities and different numbers of detections should still yield consistent rate estimates, some fluctuation is to be expected, especially through the impact of different inferred mass distributions as described above.

 Fourthly, while the chirp mass $m_1^{3/5} m_2^{3/5} (m_1+m_2)^{-1/5}$ is measured accurately for low-mass binaries through gravitational-wave signals, the mass ratio measurement is much less accurate, making it difficult to distinguish neutron stars from low-mass black holes (see, e.g., \citealt{Hannam:2013}).
 A measurement of tidal deformation could point unambiguously to a neutron star rather than a black hole, but such measurements require sensitivity at higher frequencies, and only upper limits have been placed so far \citep{GW170817}.
-Therefore, in the absence of an electromagnetic counterpart, it is not clear how to classify a system such as GW190814 \citep{GW190814}, which consisted of a $\approx 23$ M$_\odot$ BH coalescing with a $\approx 2.6$ M$_\odot$ compact object that is probably a low-mass black hole but could be a very high-mass neutron star.
+Therefore, in the absence of an electromagnetic counterpart, it is not clear how to classify a system such as GW190814 \citep{GW190814}, which consisted of a $\approx 23\, M_\odot$ BH coalescing with a $\approx 2.6\, M_\odot$ compact object that is probably a low-mass black hole but could be a very high-mass neutron star.

-The binary neutron star merger rate can be estimated on the basis of two gravitational-wave observations of merging neutron stars, GW170817 and GW190425 \citep{GWTC2:pop}.
-This suffers from small number statistics as well as a further uncertainty due to the unknown mass distribution of merging neutron stars which is not included in this estimate.

-Similarly, the NS-BH merger rate estimate relies on two events, GW200105 and GW200115, and is sensitive to assumptions regarding the mass distribution of such sources as well as low-number statistics \citep{GW200105}.